Get TESOL certified while experiencing the world-famous culture of South Korea with job placement assistance included!

 For those planning to work in Korea after the course, you will start the job search process after your registration.
 This involves gathering the documents you need for your visa, which can take up to 3 months to obtain.
 If you want to work in Korea after the course, you need to register at least 4 months in advance.

-TESOL Course + Placement in Korea:
+TESOL Course only – Placement in Thailand/Myanmar

 All students must show a serious commitment to learning and a willingness to plan and teach in groups and to work reflectively.
 In order to make sure you gain all of the tools and practice you need to teach English, the course is intensive and involves long days in the classroom, plus homework on nights and weekends.